FasterSpeeding/Yuyo/docs/usage/components.md

-    The `as_` descriptors achieve this by generating a constant default ID from the path for the component's callback (which consists of the callback's name and the qualname of the class and the relevant modules).
+    The `as_` descriptors achieve this by generating a constant default ID from the path for the component's callback (which consists of the callback's name and the qualnames of the class and the relevant modules).
 This does, however, mean that any changes to the function's name or the name of the class/modules it's in will change this generated custom ID leading to it no-longer match any previously declared message components.